mpanunto/PanunTools/README.md

 5) [Update Fire Edge](docs/README_UpdateFireEdge.md)

-In the future some of these tools may be migrated to the [Community GISS Tools](https://github.com/smHooper/giss_community_tools) repository, but for now it was easier to create my own.
+In the future some of these tools may be migrated to the [Community GISS Tools](https://github.com/smHooper/giss_community_tools) repository, but for now it was easier to just create my own.

 Feel free to contact me at mpanunto@blm.gov with any comments, questions, or error reports.